SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 Swift concurrency uses a cooperative cancellation model.
-Each task checks whether it has been canceled at the appropriate points in its execution, and responds to cancellation an appropriate way.
+Each task checks whether it has been canceled at the appropriate points in its execution, and responds to cancellation appropriately.
-Depending on the work you're doing, responding to cancellation usually means one of the following:
+Depending on what work the task is doing, responding to cancellation usually means one of the following:

 - Throwing an error like `CancellationError`